Hardware

 Download the UF2 files.

-To load firmware on a Pi Pico 2, hold its BOOTSEL button down while plugging it into a computer.
-The Pi Pico 2 will appear as a storage device.
-Copy the RIA UF2 file to make a RP6502-RIA-W and the VGA UF2 file to make a RP6502-VGA.
-It should take less than 30 seconds to copy.
-The LED turns on when done.
+To flash a Pico 2, hold its BOOTSEL button while plugging it into a computer.
+The Pico 2 mounts as a storage device.
+Copy the RIA-W UF2 file to make a RP6502-RIA-W, or the VGA UF2 file to make a RP6502-VGA.
+The copy takes under 30 seconds, and the LED turns on when it’s done.

 Acrylic Sandwich Case

-The circuit board is 150 x 100mm (4x6 inches).
-I regularly see vendors on Amazon and eBay selling 150 x 100 x 3mm acrylic sheets.
-You’ll need to drill 3mm holes for M3 standoffs.
-Use standoffs of at least 16 mm for the top and 3.5 mm for the bottom.
+The circuit board is 150 x 100 mm (4 x 6 inches).
+Vendors on Amazon and eBay regularly sell 150 x 100 x 3 mm acrylic sheets to match.
+Drill 3 mm holes for M3 standoffs, and use standoffs of at least 16 mm on top and 3.5 mm on the bottom.

 Full Parts List (All Components)